Jack Michaels: Move to television

 In January 2021, the Oilers announced Michaels as the new lead play-by-play announcer for regional Oilers television broadcasts on Sportsnet, replacing Kevin Quinn.
 He was joined by former Oilers forward Louie DeBrusk, who replaced Drew Remenda as colour commentator.
 The duo began broadcasting in the 2020–21 NHL season, which had been delayed to January 2021 due to the COVID-19 pandemic.
-Michaels remained on radio for national and playoff broadcasts, while Cam Moon became the radio play-by-play announcer for regional broadcasts.
+Michaels moves back to radio for nationally televised Oilers games, as well as all playoff broadcasts.
+Cam Moon is the radio voice for all regional broadcasts.

 An annual survey of fans by The Athletic ranking regional NHL broadcasts in September 2021 reported "near-unanimous support" for Michaels after his move to television, which elevated the Oilers' ranking from 26th to 16th in the NHL.
-In November 2021, Michaels appeared on national television, calling two Oilers games on Hockey Night in Canada.
+In November 2021, Michaels called two Oilers games on Hockey Night in Canada.

 Personal life

 Michaels is married to Emily Michaels (née Moutsos), who graduated from Meadville Area Senior High School a year after him in 1992.
 In 1999, the couple moved to Colorado Springs, where they married on May 26, 2002.
 The Colorado Gold Kings folded three months later, leading Michaels to leave for a job in Anchorage, Alaska while Emily stayed behind to fulfill her commitment as a teacher for the local school district.
 Michaels ended up spending his first nine months in Anchorage away from his wife, until she moved to join him.
 Their daughter and son were born during their time in Anchorage.

 Moving to Edmonton, Alberta in the summer of 2010, Michaels was joined by his family in September; the family initially rented out a house in neighbouring Sherwood Park.